Latest News

 While Germany is the largest consumer of natural gas on the continent, it ranks 8th in the region when it comes to the share of gas in total energy supply.

 According to the Energy Institute, Italy will be Europe's gas-dependent economy in 2024.
-It will source 38% of all its energy from natural gas.
+Its total energy supply will come from natural gas at 38%.

 In terms of the share of total energy supplied by gas, the Netherlands, the United Kingdom, Ukraine and Hungary round out the top 5.